 See if DebtHammer is a good fit to help!
 (It’s free to ask)

 Don’t call their bluff

 If your balance is small, you can hope that your lender won’t sue you.
-However, that would be a mistake.
+However, that’s a mistake.
 Even if the lender doesn’t sue you, you’ll have to deal with a debt collection agency, which can also take you to court.

 Before the problem spirals out of control, talk to your lender.
 See if you can arrange for an extended payment plan to buy some time.

-What should you do when a payday lender sues you?
+What should you do if a payday lender sues you?